AIH-SGML/PRiMeR/README.md

 Check out `./examples/README.md` on how to run PRiMeR on your data.

 ## Citation
+If you use PRiMeR in your research, please cite the following:

+### Paper Citation
 ```
 @article {Sens2024.03.06.583727,
 	author = {Sens, Daniel and Gr{\"a}f, Ludwig and Shilova, Liubov and Casale, Francesco Paolo},